gpstar81/GPStar-proton-pack/OPERATION.md

 - There are 4 power levels in mode original.
 When the Neutrona Wand is in stand by mode (see toggle switch behaviours below), the bargraph settles on the first level.
 - The switch under the Ion Arm on the Proton Pack must be switched on.
 This gives power to the entire system.
 The slo-blo light on the Neutrona Wand will turn solid red to indicate power to the system.
-	- If you are using a standalone Neutrona Wand without a Proton Pack, pressing the Intensify switch twice while the Neutrona Wand is turned off will imitate flipping the switch under the Ion Arm.
+	- If you are using a standalone Neutrona Wand without a Proton Pack, double-clicking the Intensify switch while the Neutrona Wand is turned off will imitate flipping the switch under the Ion Arm.
 - While firing, the default bargraph animations slide the bargraph up and down small increments to indicate the instability and power of the proton stream.

 ### Right-Hand Toggle Switch Behaviours
 ![](images/OperationNeutrona13.jpg)

-- The bottom toggle will put the Neutrona Wand into standby mode.
-The slo-blo LED will begin to blink, and the vent lights will turn on.
+- The bottom toggle will put the Neutrona Wand into standby mode with an audible beep, and the slo-blo LED will begin to blink.
-- The top toggle turns on the bargraph.
-It will ramp up and back down to the lowest level setting.
+- If the bottom toggle is on the top toggle turns on the bargraph, the vent light, and Clippard LED and the heatup sound will play.
+The bargraph will ramp up and back down to the lowest level setting.

 ### Activate Toggle

 - Activate toggle on the gun box turns on the cyclotron of the Proton Pack.
-To activate the cyclotron, all the right hand toggle switches on the Neutrona Wand must be activated.
+To activate the cyclotron, both right hand toggle switches on the Neutrona Wand must be activated.
-	- The Cyclotron will not turn on unless all the toggle switches on the Neutrona Wand are activated and the Ion Arm switch on the Pack is in the ON position.
+	- The Cyclotron will not turn on unless both toggle switches on the Neutrona Wand are activated and the Ion Arm switch on the Pack is in the ON position.
 - The lever switch near the gunbox acts as a safety switch and it must be pulled to extend the barrel before firing.

 <div class="page-break"></div>